deepsense-ai/seahorse/docs/index.md

 #### Execute and Edit the Notebook

+* Select the created `Notebook` node
+* Press **RUN** button from the top menu
-Select the created Notebook node and click **Open notebook** in the right panel.
+* Click **Open notebook** in the right panel.
 A notebook window will be shown, where you can write Python code snippets, execute them and see the execution results.

 ##### Use the Spark Context
 {:.no_toc}